Review by Woodrow Phoenix

 There’s a lovely exploration of perspectives and scales in this story as Hilda finds herself as massively huge to the elves in her valley as the Midnight Giant is to her, and there’s a lesson to learn about how we see things, and what we pay attention to.
 The revelations that lead to Hilda completing her quest are funny and weird, drawn by Pearson with lots of details and little jokes hidden in the backgrounds.
 The subtle colour palettes add to the poetic mood and the designs of the characters Hilda encounters have a slight Miyazaki-esque flavour to them that adults will like as much as the children this book is designed for.

 Hilda and the Midnight Giant was nominated for two Eisner Awards (Best Writer/Artist, Best Publication for Children) and was the winner of the Young People’s Comic Award in the British Comic Awards 2012.
-The next book in the Hildafolk series is Hilda and the Bird Parade,
+It’s also available combined with the first volume in hardcover as Hilda: The Wilderness Stories.
+The next in the Hildafolk series is Hilda and the Bird Parade.